baalooos/scaleway-messaging-python/README.md

 Subscription OK
 ```

-In the second terminal, run `python3 pub.py`
+In the second terminal, run `python3 pub.py "endpoint_url"`, where endpoint is the endpoint in the `nats-broker.json` file.
 You should see 2 output in the first terminal:

 ```bash